NVIDIA/NeMo/README.rst

-We have extensive `tutorials <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/starthere/tutorials.html>`_ that can be run on `Google Colab <https://colab.research.google.com>`_ or with our `NGC NeMo Framework Container. <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo>`_
+We have extensive `tutorials <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/starthere/tutorials.html>`_ that can be run on `Google Colab <https://colab.research.google.com>`_ or with our `NGC NeMo Framework Container. <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo>`_ and we have `playbooks <https://docs.nvidia.com/nemo-framework/user-guide/latest/playbooks/index.html>`_ for users that want to train NeMo models with the NeMo Framework Launcher.

 For advanced users that want to train NeMo models from scratch or finetune existing NeMo models we have a full suite of `example scripts <https://github.com/NVIDIA/NeMo/tree/main/examples>`_ that support multi-GPU/multi-node training.